dobosiati/laradock/README.md

 Follow these steps to get this up and running.
 This is configured to run multiple sites from one laradock not a single project.

 ### Ubuntu

 Install docker [https://docs.docker.com/install/linux/docker-ce/ubuntu/](https://docs.docker.com/install/linux/docker-ce/ubuntu/)

 ##### Step 1 Update Local Database

 Update the local database with the command:

 `sudo apt-get update`

 ##### Step 2 Download Dependencies

 You’ll need to run these commands to allow your operating system to access the Docker repositories over HTTPS.

 In the terminal window, type:

-`sudo apt-get install apt-transport-https ca-certificates curl software-properties-common`
+`sudo apt-get install apt-transport-https ca-certificates curl gnupg-agent software-properties-common`

 ##### Step 3 Add Docker’s GPG Key

 The GPG key is a security feature.

 To ensure that the software you’re installing is authentic enter:

 `curl -fsSL https://download.docker.com/linux/ubuntu/gpg | sudo apt-key add –`

 ##### Step 4 Install docker repo

 To install the Docker repository, enter the command:

 `sudo add-apt-repository "deb [arch=amd64] https://download.docker.com/linux/ubuntu  $(lsb_release -cs) stable"`

-example installation of the docker repository in terminal A stable release is tested and confirmed to work, but updates are released less frequently.
-You may substitute edge if you’d like more frequent updates, at the cost of potential instability.
-There are other repositories, but they are riskier – more info can be found on the [https://docs.docker.com/v17.09/engine/installation/linux/docker-ce/ubuntu/#set-up-the-repository](Docker web page).

 ##### Step 5: Update Repositories
 Update the repositories you just added:

 `sudo apt-get update`

 ##### Step 6: Install Latest Version of Docker
 To install the latest version of docker:

-`sudo apt-get install docker-ce docker-ce-cli containerd.io`
+`sudo apt-get install docker-ce docker-ce-cli containerd.io docker-compose`

 make sure its the 18.x version.
 I needed to do

-`sudo apt-get install docker-ce=18.06.3~ce~3-0~ubuntu`
+`sudo apt install docker-ce=18.06.3~ce~3-0~ubuntu`

 release notes

 [https://docs.docker.com/engine/release-notes/#version-1903](https://docs.docker.com/engine/release-notes/#version-1903)

 ##### Step 7 start at boot

 The Docker service needs to be setup to run at startup.
 To do so, type in each command followed by enter:

 `sudo systemctl start docker`
 `sudo systemctl enable docker`